0xReki/0xreki.github.io/_posts/2021/2021-10-29-my-thoughts-about-vegetarian-and-vegan-stuff.md

 And because of that, I see people everywhere react negatively to the word tofu.
 Because in the meat-eaters mind: tofu equals meat-replacement.
 And it's not.
-Sure it's gotten better in the last years, and there are some products that sound promising and I would like to sample, but it's 2021 and I'm in Germany, and those products are only available in the US.
+Sure it's gotten better in the last years, and there are some products that sound promising and I would like to sample, but it's 2021, and I'm in Germany, and those products are only available in the US.

 While I haven't ever seen a vegetarian complain about bad food, I do have seen people working around it.
 One day, I saw a professor at the meat buffet.
 I knew she was vegetarian.
+That was before I realized, it's not by business what they eat.
 She simply got some salad that was part of the meat buffet.
-“The salad here tastes better than the vegetarian food they offer,” she said.
+“The salad here tastes better than the vegetarian food they offer,” she still politely explained.
 My point exactly.

 I hear meat-eaters complaining about vegetarian food all the time.